Ford Explorer: Sixth generation (U625; 2020)

-The sixth-generation Ford Explorer officially debuted on January 9, 2019, ahead of the 2019 North American International Auto Show.
-The 2020 Ford Explorer is built on the new rear-wheel-drive based CD6 platform shared with the new Lincoln Aviator.
+The sixth-generation Ford Explorer debuted on January 9, 2019, ahead of the 2019 North American International Auto Show.
+The 2020 Ford Explorer uses the rear-wheel-drive based CD6 platform shared with the new Lincoln Aviator.

-The turbocharged 2.3 L EcoBoost inline-four is the standard engine on the new Explorer, with 300 hp and 310 lbft of torque.
-It comes with a new 10-speed automatic transmission and either rear- or all-wheel drive.
+The turbocharged 2.3 L EcoBoost inline-four is the standard engine, with 300 hp and 310 lbft of torque.
+It comes with a 10-speed automatic transmission and either rear- or all-wheel drive.
 Its maximum tow rating is 5300 lb.
 An optional twin-turbocharged 3.0 L EcoBoost V6 makes 365 hp and 380 lbft of torque, while the ST with the same engine makes 400 hp and 415 lbft of torque.
 It also mates with a 10-speed automatic and sees an increase in towing capacity, to 5600 lb.

 An Explorer Hybrid is also available in the US with a detuned 3.3 L V6 and 1.5 kWh lithium-ion battery producing a combined 318 hp.
 In Europe there is an available plug-in hybrid version that includes a 350 hp 3.0 L V6 petrol engine, 100 hp electric motor, and 13.6 kWh lithium-ion battery for a combined output of 450 hp and 600 lbft.
 It will have a fuel consumption of 3.4 L/100km and can tow 2500 kg.

 The 2020 Explorer comes in four trim levels: XLT, Limited, ST, and Platinum.
-The base Explorer will be sold mainly to fleet buyers, and will not be available for retail sale.
+The base Explorer is marketed primarily to fleet buyers, and will not be available for retail sale.

 Thousands of initial Explorer and Aviator vehicles were shipped to Ford's Flat Rock Assembly Plant for repairs due to quality control problems.
 Later models have been shipped from the Chicago plant to dealerships; however, many required dealer repairs before they could be sold.
 Consumer Reports noted their purchased Aviator was having quality problems.

 2022 model year

 For the 2022 model year, a rear-wheel drive version of the Explorer ST became available, as did a hybrid version of the range-topping Platinum.
 The XLT gained a new Appearance Package with unique aluminum-alloy wheels and seating surfaces.
 Added mid-year 2021, the Timberline trim is based on the mid-level XLT, and adds unique heathered cloth and ActiveX (leatherette)-trimmed seating surfaces, all-terrain tires, and unique exterior and interior styling details.
-A new ST Line trim, also based on the mid-level XLT, adds exterior and interior styling elements from the performance-oriented ST, but does not include the 3.0L EcoBoost twin-turbocharged V6 engine, and is instead powered by the base 2.3L EcoBoost inline four-cylinder engine.
+A new ST Line trim, also based on the mid-level XLT, adds exterior and interior styling elements from the performance-oriented ST, but does not include the 3.0-liter EcoBoost twin-turbocharged V6 engine, and is instead powered by the base 2.3-liter EcoBoost inline four-cylinder engine.
 The ST Line offers an optional Bang and Olufsen premium surround sound audio system with an external amplifier, which was previously only offered on Limited trims and above.